 Contrary to popular belief, cholesterol is not bad.
 In fact, it is essential to many bodily functions and is used in the formation of the membranes of cell walls.
 It is so necessary that the body has the ability to make its own cholesterol.
 The liver makes all the cholesterol it needs.
 Cholesterol is a precursor to all the steroid hormones and to Vitamin D. It also aids in the process of digestion in that it is used to manufacture bile.
-However in spite of cholesterol being essential, high cholesterol levels may lead to numerous health issues.
+However, in spite of cholesterol being essential, high cholesterol levels may lead to numerous health issues.
 Among the diseases associated with it, the development of cholesterol stones is probably the least concerning, given its relatively low mortality rate.
 However, stones can be extremely painful and curb your eating habits in a major way.

 And yet the prevalence of gallstones could be considered alarming.
 In the United States alone, the third National Health and Nutrition Examination Survey has estimated that over 30 million men and women have gallstones.
 It is so typical that up to 20% of Americans are said to develop stones at one point in their lives.

 Gallstone formation (also known as cholelithiasis) is a slow and complex process.
 Various reasons prompt this progression like the presence of abnormally high levels of bilirubin in the body or the accumulation of concentrated bile residue.
-These events can lead to the development of pigment stones – which accounts for only a fraction of known gallstones.
+These events can lead to the development of pigment stones – which account for only a fraction of known gallstones.

 In Western populations, cholesterol stones make up about 90–95% of known gallstone cases.
-This happens when there is imbalance between the bile salts and cholesterol in the body.
+This happens when there is an imbalance between the bile salts and cholesterol in the body.
 As the bile thickens, cholesterol crystals may form through supersaturation, which leads to the development of gallstones.
 Once the bile fluid turns into sludge, the cells lining the gallbladder will also no longer be able to efficiently absorb fat and cholesterol.

 Despite the fact that the bile only has 5% cholesterol under average conditions, about three-fourths of the gallstones diagnosed and removed in the US are formed from cholesterol.
 There are numerous contributing factors to the formation of cholesterol gallstones but high cholesterol is a common one as well as one that can be modified through lifestyle changes including diet and exercise, among others.